pizzajsdev/dragswag/README.md

 The `DroppableSquare` component uses the `useDroppable` hook to make it droppable.
 The configuration defines the accepted kind and the callback for the `onDrop` event.
 The droppable wrapper is used to make the component droppable.
-The `hovered` property is used to get the data of the draggable when it’s hovered over:
+The `hovered` property is used to get the data of the draggable when it's hovered over:

 ```tsx
 import { useDroppable } from 'dragswag'